PatrickFarrell1/INST326_Final_Project_Group8/README.md

 Finalized_full_game.py - Complete combined program with playable Blisters game

+How to run Finalized_full_game.py:

+Simply follow the instructions given in the terminal.
+Most input messages are simple, asking for either a yes or no, or a player name.
+Simply input the information, and hit enter.

 Annotated bibliography:

 Blisters Dice Game.
 Blisters Game Rules. https://blistersgame.com/about/blisters-game-rules/ This is the games official website.
 This website gave us a step by step of how the game is played along with examples.
 This gave us a better look of how to structure the code and in what order.